 4. On Couches

 Couchsurfing is another great way to get free accommodation.
-Although you need to plan this in advance by connecting with others through their website, it allows you to make new friends and sleep in comfort.
+Although you need to plan this by connecting with others through their website, it allows you to make new friends and sleep comfortably.

-While Couchsurfing is relatively safe, be sure to trust your instincts and if you get a bad feeling, politely decline.
+While Couchsurfing is relatively safe, be sure to trust your instincts and politely decline if you get a bad feeling.

 5. In Parks

-City parks aren’t your best option, but they are better than say an alley.
-Here it is often best to pick a spot out of sight in order to avoid homeless people and police.
+City parks aren't your best option, but they are better than an alley.
+It is often best to pick a spot out of sight to avoid homeless people and police.

 You might be stuck without a hotel in the middle of the night or maybe want to save funds to help you travel longer.
-Either way, the former spots are some of the best ways to sleep at any time for completely free.
+Either way, the former spots are some of the best ways to sleep for free.